xrdocs/application-hosting/_tutorials/2018-05-25-logging-on-ios-xr-guest-os-with-rsyslog-and-elastic-stack.md

 - **missingok** - no errors if log file is missing;
 - **notifempty** - skip rotate, if log file is empty.

-With such simple addition, your hard drive capacity will last longer.
+With such a simple addition, your hard drive capacity will last longer.

 # Conclusion

 Your logs streamed via rsyslog to multiple destinations: syslog-ng and Logstash.
-Consider visualization with some tools like Kibana or another piece of software and elevate your logging techniques.
+Consider visualization with some tools like Kibana or another application and elevate your logging techniques.